 And since Contramar is located in La Condesa, afterward, you can indulge in a post-lunch walk through the neighborhood, heading towards Roma Norte, another lovely area in the city.
 Be sure to walk the charming streets of both neighborhoods regardless of how much time you have in your Mexico City itinerary.

 Do you still have room for dinner at night?
-Then I recommend going to Maximo Bistro Local, another great restaurant in Mexico City with a farm-to-table menu, or Merotoro for Baja California fare.
+Then I recommend going to Maximo Bistrot Local, another great restaurant in Mexico City with a farm-to-table menu, or Merotoro for Baja California fare.

 SUMMARY OF DAY TWO